edgedb/edgedb-js/packages/auth-sveltekit/readme.md

 ### UI

-Now we just need to setup the UI to allow your users to sign in/up, etc. The easiest way to get started is to use the EdgeDB Auth's builtin UI.
+Now we just need to setup the UI to allow your users to sign in/up, etc. The easiest way to get started is to use the Gel Auth's builtin UI.
 Or alternatively you can implement your own custom UI.

 **Builtin UI**